FabianSieper/countDots/README.md

 ## Installation

 ### Requirements
-To use this application python of version `3.9.7` (https://www.python.org/downloads/) or higher is recommended.
+To use this application a python of version `3.9.7` (https://www.python.org/downloads/) or higher is recommended.
 Additionally the following packages are required:
 - cv2
 - tkinter
 - tqdm